mabesi/basic_nft/README.md

 ## Features

-These are the key features of the tool:
+These are the key features of the Dapp:

-- Feature 1: lorem ipsum
-- Feature 2: lorem ipsum.
-- Feature 3: lorem ipsum.
+- Web3 Login: login using your MetaMask wallet
+- Mint NFTs: mint one or more NFTs through the form
+- See in Opensea: view minted NFTs directly on the Opensea website

 ## Built With

+- Next.js
+- React
-- Tecno 1
+- Ethers.js
-- Tecno 2
+- TypeScript
-- Tecno 3
+- Tailwind CSS

 ## Getting Started